Hand fan

 Next to the folding fan, the rigid hand screen fan was also a highly decorative and desired object among the higher social classes.
-Its purpose is different since they are more cumbersome to carry around.
-They were mostly used to shield a lady's face against the glare of the sun or the fire.
+They serve a different purpose to the lighter, easier to carry hand fans.
+Hand screen fans were mostly used to shield a lady's face against the glare of the sun or fire.

 History

 Africa

 Hand fans originated about 4000 years ago in Egypt.
 Egyptians viewed them as sacred objects, and the tomb of Tutankhamun contained two elaborate hand fans.